SridharChevendra/sfSnsHumanApprovals/README.md

 Until a human provides approves/declines, Stepfunctions workflow is paused.

 #### 5. Cleanup
-Go to AWS console Cloudformation, delete the stack to cleanup resources.
+Go to AWS console Cloudformation, delete the stack "sfSnsApproval" to cleanup resources.